 An introduction to fundamental concepts necessary for the analysis of genetic and genomic data including, basic elements of probability theory, parameter estimation, and hypothesis testing.

-Offered SPR, 3.0 credits, Weeks 1-10, Offered every year
+Offered SPR, 3.0 credits, Weeks 1-10, every year.
+Will be offered in SPR 2025

 Elective Course 2D: MCB 536 – Tools for Computational Biology